thundercore/public-full/README.md

-# How to Run a Fullnode on Thunder Core Chain?
+# How to Run a Fullnode on ThunderCore Chain?

-Copyright (C) 2017-2021 Thunder Core Inc.
+Copyright (C) 2017-2021 ThunderCore Inc.

 ## Before Starting
 ### Prerequisite